cfantasia/CMGWPrimeGroup/doc/README.txt

-NB#1 Custom ROOT-tuples produced with 31x (Spring10 STARTUP) can be found
+NB The following ustom ROOT-tuples produced with 356 (Spring10 STARTUP)

-(a) in /castor/cern.ch//user/g/goys/Wprime/3_6_1/Filter/ for filtered (muon pt>100 GeV) bacgkround
+- filtered (muon pt>100 GeV) MC bacgkround

-(b) in /castor/cern.ch/user/d/dsperka/wprime_munu/Spring10MC/ for signal (Wprime->mu nu) for masses: 0.8, 1.0, 1.1, 1.2, 1.3, 1.4, 1.5 and 2.0 TeV
+- Wprime->munu MC signal for masses: 0.8, 1.0, 1.1, 1.2, 1.3, 1.4,
+  1.5 and 2.0 TeV

-NB#2 Custom ROOT-tuples produced with 36x for a muon skim with pt > 10 GeV can be found at:
+- collision data  for a muon skim with pt > 10 GeV

-/castor/cern.ch/user/d/dsperka/wprime_munu/MuSkim_255nb.root
+can be found in

+(a) /castor/cern.ch/user/c/cleonido/wprime/v121/ (made with V00-01-21, and
+0.84 pb^-1 of real data; use
+UserCode/CMGWprimeGroup/config/samples_cross_sections_v3.txt)

+(b) /castor/cern.ch/user/c/cleonido/wprime/v105/ (made with V00-01-05, and
+255 nb^-1 of real data; use
+UserCode/CMGWprimeGroup/config/samples_cross_sections_v2.txt)

 =========================================================================